-I wondered if CERA would grass & flower vast Avon River tracts it acquired in red zone residential areas - 7 000+ red zone houses.
+Would CERA grass & flower vast Avon River tracts it acquired in red zone residential areas - 7 000+ red zone houses demolished by CERA.
 For months, people living near residential red zones endured CERA demolition dust & SCIRT excavation dust.

 Leah, teaching at a London St school, endured months of demolition dust from nearby Richmond Working Mens Club demolition & SCIRT excavation dust from London St, Pavitt St & Cumberland St sewer excavations.
 Mon 11.03.13, Leah came home with a sore head after continual banging of SCIRT excavation machines on Cumberland St. Her class was closest in the school to Cumberland St, about 25 m away.

 Leah's headaches went on all week.
 She wasn't prone to headaches prior to SCIRT's & demolition site bangings & joltings.
-I wondered how many CERA / SCIRT / OSH monitors actually spent time in bldgs near excavations while excavations & demolitions dragged on interminably?
+How many CERA / SCIRT / OSH monitors spent time in bldgs near excavations, while excavations & demolitions dragged on interminably?

 Some demolitions dragged on for months, huge gaps between demolition phases.
-Examples: Richmond Working Mens Club & The Odeon Theatre, with flies demolished, then the gutted auditorium exposed to weathering for years, corner Manchester St / Tuam St. Knox Church, corner Bealey Ave & Victoria St exposed to weathering for 2 years before restoration.
-Chinese Methodist Church, corner Papanui Rd / Rugby St, part demolished & exposed for 2 years then rebuilt.
+Examples: Richmond Working Mens Club & The Odeon Theatre, with flies demolished, then the gutted auditorium exposed to weathering for years, cnr Manchester St / Tuam St. Knox Church, cnr Bealey Ave & Victoria St exposed to weathering for 2 years before restoration.
+Chinese Methodist Church, cnr Papanui Rd / Rugby St, part demolished & exposed for 2 years then rebuilt.
 Anglican & RC cathedrals, only part demolished, more than 2 years post 22.02.11 quake, surrounded by cordon fencing.

 In the Update CERA boasted: "The inner city cordon has now reduced from 387 hectares in February 2011 to just 38 hectares."
 CERA avoided calling it a military cordon, manned by NZDF, checkpoint soldiers, banning citizens from CERA's occupation of Christchurch CBD.

 06.03.13.
-Manchester St view of Forte Health construction site & new grass, N red zone
+Manchester St view, Forte Health construction site & new grass, N red zone

 06.03.13.
 Canterbury Manufacturers Association demolition site, cnr Manchester St / Cambridge Tce